Beautiful ANKLET with 3 original Kauri-Shells, wooden beads and variable closure for each size.

 Please let me know if you want 2 pieces.
-I love to wear it only at one foot.
+I also like wearing it on just one ankle.

 FLOWER CHILD WITH A ROCK AND ROLL HEART!!